bsamek/evergreen-wiki/Commit-Queue.md

 It depends: it works for PR mode, but not CLI mode.

-> What will the commit message be with the squash merge strategy?
+> What will the commit message be?

+In PR mode it depends on the merge strategy:
+ * squash: the commit message is the title of the PR with the PR number appended to the end.
-For PR mode, the commit message is the title of the PR with the PR number appended to the end.
-In CLI mode the messages are copied from the commits in your local repo.
+ * merge: the existing commit messages are preserved and the merge commit's message is the title of the PR with the PR number appended to the end.
+ * rebase: the existing commit messages are preserved.

+In CLI mode the commits are recreated from the commits in your local repo and will retain their messages.